 The President/CEO is appointed by and receives instructions from the Board of Directors.
 The President and Chief Executive Officer of CellaVision, Simon Østergaard is responsible for the day-to-day management of the company as well as strategic and operative issues, in accordance with the Board's guidelines and directions.
-The current Instruction to the President/CEO was adopted by the Board on May 5, 2023.
+The current Instruction to the President/CEO was adopted by the Board on May 3, 2024.
 The President/CEO prepares information and decision-making data for the Board meetings and is presenter at the meetings.
 The Board of Directors continuously evaluates the work of the President/CEO through monitoring against goals set.
 Once a year a formal evaluation is made, which is discussed with the President/CEO.

-Composition of Executive Management in 2022
+Composition of Executive Management in 2024

 The President/CEO has appointed Executive Management to be responsible for various parts of the CellaVision business.
-At the end of the year, Executive Management consisted of five people besides the President/CEO:
+At the end of the year, Executive Management consisted of six people besides the President/CEO:

 - Chief Financial Officer (CFO)

+- VP Global Sales

-- VP Business Development
+- VP Global Marketing & Business Development

-- VP Global Marketing
+- VP HR

 - VP Devices & Software

 - VP Reagents

 Apart from VP Reagents, all the members of the Executive Management are at the company's head office in Lund, Sweden.
-Executive Management hold minuted meetings at which operative issues are discussed.
-Executive Management draw a business plan annually, which is adopted by the Board.
-A more detailed presentation of the President/CEO and Executive Management team can be found on page 43.
-The information on the President/CEO stipulated in item 10.2 of the Code can also be found there.
+Executive Management holds minuted meetings at which operative issues are discussed.
+Executive Management draws a business plan annually, which is adopted by the Board.
+A more detailed presentation of the President/CEO and Executive Management team can be found on page 42.
+The information about the President/CEO stipulated in item 10.2 of the Code can also be found there.